Finding Your Voice Book Club is now Teen Book Chat.

 Anger is a Gift by Mark Oshiro

-Meets from 4 pm - 5 pm on the following dates June 24, July 22, August 26, September 23, October 28, and November 18.
+Meets from 4 pm - 5 pm on the following dates June 24, July 22, and August 26.
 Dates and time may change, if needed due to attendee schedules.

 Each participant will receive a copy of the book to keep along with a notebook.